Jmipar-k/lora-dinov2/README.md

 ```

 ## Preparing Custom Dataset
-The dataset should be organized like
+The dataset should have a root folder, split folders, class folders, images.

-1. /"Your_Dataset"

-1-1. /"Your_Dataset"/train

-1-2. /"Your_Dataset"/val

-1-3. /"Your_Dataset"/test

 The root folder("Your_Dataset") should have train, val, test(optional for training) respectively.

-Each split(train, val, test) folder should have directories named by index numbers of each class included in your custom dataset.
+Each split(train, val, test) folder should have subdirectories named by index numbers of each class included in your custom dataset.

 For example, my data folder looks like this.